Cripple Creek Colorado

 Ghost investigators such as Southwest Ghost Hunters Association have captured evidence that points to paranormal activity, though no actual pictures of the entities described by witnesses have been caught on film.
 Though the building is closed and empty at the present, ghost hunting groups and paranormal enthusiasts come in to investigate for a fee, if one can believe the posted signs on the outside of the door.
 This is true of several haunted buildings in town, so it may be possible to try to investigate here.

 Be sure to visit the Southwest Ghost Hunters Association page on Facebook and read about their investigation results at the Palace Hotel.

 Cripple Creek, Colorado 80813

-The closed Palace Hotel and Casino building can be found at the corner of First and Bennett Avenue almost directly across the street from Bronco Billy’s Hotel, and about 2 blocks north of the old Teller County Jail Museum, and the 1902 , County Court Building, that is still being used as such.
+The closed Palace Hotel and Casino building can be found at the corner of First and Bennett Avenue almost directly across the street from Bronco Billy’s Hotel, and about two blocks north of the old Teller County Jail Museum, and the 1902 County Court Building, which is still being used.

 - Interview with a Century Casino employee.

 - Haunted Colorado